 20 things to do in South West Rocks

 1. Trial Bay Gaol

-Smokey Cape Lighthouse is one of the oldest lighthouses in Australia and is definitely one of the biggest highlights in the South West Rocks area.
+Smoky Cape Lighthouse is one of the oldest lighthouses in Australia and is definitely one of the best things to do in South West Rocks!

-The drive up to Smokey Cape Lighthouse is gorgeous and when you get there, you’ll have a steep hill to climb.
+The 10 minute drive up to Smoky Cape Lighthouse is gorgeous and when you get there, you’ll have a steep hill to climb.
 Don’t worry it’s not too far and will take about five minutes, with a few stops to catch your breath.